rahuljha-07/ENPM-613-BE/README.md

 Welcome to the **ilim-backend**!
 So far, the server provides authentication and user management services using AWS Cognito, AWS SDK, and PostgreSQL, with good exception handling.

+## Prerequisites
+Before you begin, ensure you have the following installed on your local development machine:

+- **Java Development Kit (JDK) 17** or higher
+- **Maven** for building the project
+- **Git** for version control
+- **Docker && Docker Compose** for running PostgreSQL locally

+##  How to Run the Server locally
+1. **Setting up your local environment**
+   1. Create `./src/main/resources/application-local.properties`
+   2. Put these properties inside it
+    ```yaml
+    spring.datasource.url=jdbc:postgresql://localhost:5432/ilim-local-db
+    spring.datasource.username=postgres
+    spring.datasource.password=postgres
+    spring.datasource.driver-class-name=org.postgresql.Driver

+    # JPA and Hibernate
+    spring.jpa.hibernate.ddl-auto=update
+    spring.jpa.show-sql=true
+    ```
+   3. Open your terminal and navigate to `./devops/local-db`
+   4. Run this command to start the PostgreSQL Container:
+      ```bash
+      docker-compose up -d
+      ```
+2. **Setting Up AWS Account and infrastructure**
+   1. Go to the root directory of this project then open 'devops/setting-up-aws.md' using any markdown viewer.
+   2. Follow the instructions there and complete `application-local.properties`.

+3. Start the server from IntelliJ or using build it using maven and run the JAR file.

 ---
 ## Project Overview